Lane/angular-drag-and-drop/README.md

   - `x`: the x offset of the drag item
   - `y`: the y offset of the drag item
   - `clone` : a clone item is dragged instead of the original item
+  - `lock-vertical`: locks the item so it may only be moved left and right

 #### `drop-spot`
   - `drop-id`: an identifier that is used for this drop item.
 When set, the `drop-spot` element will have a class that matches the `drag-id`.